Why You Desperately Need Lugud’s Leacht And Amazing Ogham Stones

-With fantastic itineraries, exciting places to go to and must-see attractions, plan your perfect trip in Ardmore along Ireland’s Ancient East.
+With fantastic itineraries, exciting places to go to, and must-see attractions, plan your perfect trip to Ardmore along Ireland’s Ancient East.

 Ogham is the earliest form of writing in Ireland.
 And, it dates to around 4th century A.D.
 It was in use for around 500 years.

 And, Ardmore has some great examples for you to explore.

 The Ogham alphabet is made up of a series of strokes along or across a line.
 Often Ogham is referred to as the “Celtic Tree Alphabet”.
 This is because a number of the letters are linked to old Irish names for certain trees.

 The alphabet is normally carved on standing stones to commemorate someone, using the edge of the stone as the centre line.

 The marks normally read from the left-hand side bottom up, across the top, and if needed down the other side.